 How to Budget for Your School Carnival

-When your planning committee decided to throw a major event like a school carnival or festival, your main goal was obviously fun.
+When your planning committee decides to throw a major event like a school carnival or festival, your main goal is obviously fun for your community.
 Unfortunately, a successful event budget can’t focus entirely on entertainment, fun, and food.
-Marketing, sponsorship recognition, and custodial services are all costs that you may not have considered.
+Marketing, sponsorship recognition, and custodial services are all costs to consider.

 Here’s a guide for balancing those essential expenses with a barrel of fun that won’t disappoint.
-The percentages below are based on actual event budgets; it’s okay to shift your budget around to some extent, but try to make sure that all of these expenses are properly accounted for as costs for your event.
+The percentages below are based on actual event budgets.
+It’s okay to shift your budget around to some extent, but try to make sure that these expenses are accounted for.

 While you can’t spend all of your budget on fun, it’s fair to expect that the bulk of it will be focused here.
-This portion of your budget will include games, activities, entertainment, and all of the set-up necessities to make those things possible.
+This portion of your budget will include games, activities, entertainment, and all of the set-up necessities.

 Here’s a sample of how this portion of your budget might be broken down even further:

-- General Setup – 17% – To make your carnival run smoothly, you’ll need the standard tables, chairs, and tents, but you may also need other supplies like tickets, tokens, and wristbands, depending on how you decide to manage access to activities.
+- General Setup – 17% – To make your carnival run smoothly, you’ll need the standard tables, chairs, and tents.
+You may also need other supplies like tickets, tokens, and wristbands.

 - Prizes – 10% – Don’t forget that games need prizes!